Matrix3003/ScriptsCreatorPackge/Assets/CustomScriptCreator/README.txt

 FrameworkHelp: Class responsible for generating the help tabs in the editor

-If you have any queries, please contact: nicolaspegolo@hotmail.com
+If you have any doubts, you can read the "Custom Script Creator Guide.pdf" in the archives.
+Or if you want to contact me use: nicolaspegolo@hotmail.com

 Thank you, and good production!